NikkiOfTheValley/MimosaEngine/docs/source/index.rst

 * A basic UI handler
 * Freetype text rendering

-The GitHub repository<https:://github.com/NikkiOfTheValley/MimosaEngine>
-contains an example application (at src/main.cpp), so to use the engine you simply compile the Visual Studio project and write your application code in main.cpp.
+The `GitHub repository <REPO_>`_ contains an example application (at `src/main.cpp <SRCMAIN_>`_), so to use the engine you simply compile the Visual Studio project and write your application code in main.cpp.

+.. _REPO: https:://github.com/NikkiOfTheValley/MimosaEngine

+.. _SRCMAIN: https:://github.com/NikkiOfTheValley/MimosaEngine/src/main.cpp

 .. toctree::
    :maxdepth: 2